Zadock Pratt

-Zadock Pratt Jr. (October 30, 1790 – April 5, 1871) was a tanner, banker, soldier, and member of the United States House of Representatives.
-Pratt served in the New York militia from 1819–1826, and was Colonel of the 116th regiment from 1822 until his resignation from the militia on September 4, 1826.
+Zadock Pratt Jr. (October 30, 1790 – April 5, 1871) was a tanner, banker, soldier, and member of the United States House of Representatives for two non-consecutive terms in the mid-19th century.

-In the Catskill Mountains, Pratt built the largest tannery in the world at its time, and built the town of Prattsville to accommodate the labor force necessary for the tannery, raising the town's population from around 500 to over 2000.
-Pratt was elected to the United States House of Representatives in 1836 and 1842.
-During his second term, in 1845 he first proposed the transcontinental railroad.
-In 1848, Pratt tried but failed to receive the Democratic/Hunker nomination for the 1848 New York state gubernatorial election.
-He was a delegate to the 1852 Democratic National Convention.
+Pratt served in the New York militia from 1819 to 1826, and was Colonel of the 116th regiment from 1822 until his resignation from the militia on September 4, 1826.

-In 1843, Pratt established the Prattsville Bank with, which printed its own bills that were kept on par with the US dollar, but he closed the bank nine years later in 1852.
 Pratt financed multiple smaller tanneries in the Catskills, and also one in Pennsylvania as a joint venture with Jay Gould.
-In 1860 he retired from active business pursuits, and died in 1871, having survived four wives and his son.

 Early life and family

 Zadock Pratt was born on October 30, 1790, in Stephentown, New York, to Hannah Pratt (née Pickett) and Zadock Pratt Sr. He was the 5th of 7 children.
 In 1797, Pratt moved with his father's family to Middleburgh, New York.
 In 1802, at age 12, Pratt moved with his parents to Windham, New York (which soon became Lexington, and is current day Jewett).
 As a child, he received limited schooling at the public school, and instead worked on his father's farm and tannery.
 In his father's yard there were "two limes" and eight vats, and the bark was ground with a circular millstone by horse power.

 In 1810, at age 20, Pratt became an apprentice to Luther Hayes, a sadler in Durham.
 Following his apprenticeship, he became a traveling saddler for a year, during which he saved $100.
 In 1812, he returned to Lexington where he continued his work as a saddler, working fourteen-hour days.
 In 1814, Pratt built a general store in Prattsville where he would barter with residents for goods, and would make periodic trips to New York City to trade the goods.